The benefits of learning a musical instrument

 Consider learning the piano, a child will learn with one hand, then the other hand, then put the two together and eventually be able to work the peddle at the same time; a novice can't just sit down and understand how the dots and lines on the page create a tune.

-The only way to develop these skills is by going over material again and again until it is fully understood, remembered and successfully applied.
+The best way to develop these skills is by going over material again and again until it is fully understood, remembered and successfully applied.

 Instils discipline and dedication

 Children who begin learning a musical instrument at an early age have the opportunity to develop and strengthen their skills over time.
 They learn to be disciplined in their approach and experience that challenges can be overcome and goals can be reached with hard work and perseverance; valuable life-lessons to learn.

 There are so many moments of personal gratification to be had when learning to play an instrument; each song learnt to play is a new feat mastered.
 These triumphs are extremely motivational and confidence-boosting for a child, and help to foster in them a self-learning spirit as they go onto challenge themselves further to see what else they can achieve.

 Not only can playing music together with someone helps develop closer communication, but it also encourages the group to form a tremendous bond, be that in a duo, a band or orchestra.
 Its also great fun!